We stand with Ukraine to help keep people safe. Join us

 Use an ad blocker

 You can’t click on what you can’t see.
 An ad blocker is a simple and effective way to get rid of ads altogether, malicious or not.
 Some solutions also give you the flexibility of restricting advertising from selected websites.
+All desktop and mobile browsers—except for Chrome on Android—support ad blockers.

 Install antivirus software on your device

 Malvertising is one of the trickiest types of cyberattacks because it preys on our gullibility.
-When you realise how visiting a legitimate-looking website can be enough to activate a malicious ad, you stop trusting what’s on the web.
+When you realize how visiting a legitimate-looking website can be enough to activate a malicious ad, you stop trusting what’s on the web.
 We don’t want you to think there’s always someone out there trying to trick you into revealing your data.
 At the same time, it’s always a good idea to stay focused on the internet and take everything with a grain of salt.

 Keep reading